DrishtiShrrrma/RL-domain-independent-planner-v1/README_research_paper.md

 # 1. PPO
 - Proposed by OpenAI
-- An on-policy algorithm - improvement of policy gradient methods
+- An on-policy algorithm - improvement of policy gradient methods - combines the benefits of both on-policy and off-policy algorithms (CONTRADICTORY - check!)
 - Does not require a value function approximation, instead, it optimizes the policy directly.
 - Model-free RL algo - does not need a model of the environment to learn a policy.
 - PPO can be used in environments with discrete or continuous action spaces, and it's generally easier to apply because it doesn't require designing a cost function like LQR or MPC.